Archinowsk/konsti-server/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/archinowsk/konsti-server/badge.svg)](https://snyk.io/test/github/archinowsk/konsti-server)

-Roleplaying games signup application Konsti.
+Tabletop roleplaying games signup application Konsti.
 The application is used to sign up and to assign players to the game sessions.
 Registered users can choose weighted preferences (i.e. option 1, option 2, option 3) and signup slots are quickly allocated using [Hungarian algorithm](https://en.wikipedia.org/wiki/Hungarian_algorithm) or brute force approximation.

 Konsti is designed for the roleplaying convention [Ropecon](https://ropecon.fi).
 There were 550 registered users at Ropecon 2017 and 850 registered users at Ropecon 2018.